jnidzwetzki/bboxdb/docs/_posts/2016-12-12-changelog.md

 - Bugfix: Size of the GUI tree component was not dynamically calculated
 - Bugfix: The acquire storages code releases all (not only the already acquired) storages on failure, this leads to wrong usage counting
 - Bugfix: Regions couldn't be removed from the nameprefix manager
+- Bugfix: No data is written to ACTIVE_FULL regions

 ### Version 0.2.0 (Beta-4) - 20.12.2016
 - New Feature: Renamed project from 'scalephant' to 'BBoxDB'